xwu99/OAP/oap-mllib/README.md

 Intel® oneAPI Toolkits (Beta) and its components can be downloaded and install from [here](https://software.intel.com/content/www/us/en/develop/tools/oneapi.html).
 Installation process for oneAPI using Package Managers (YUM (DNF), APT, and ZYPPER) is also available from [here](https://software.intel.com/content/www/us/en/develop/articles/oneapi-repo-instructions.html).
 Generally you only need to install __oneAPI Base Toolkit for Linux__ with all or selected components.

-We suggest you to add oneAPI Toolkits' `setvars.sh` script to shell startup script in all nodes so that the oneAPI library dependencies will be automatically resolved.
+We suggest you to add oneAPI Toolkits' `setvars.sh` script to shell startup script in __all cluster nodes__ so that the oneAPI library dependencies will be automatically resolved.
 Add the following line in `~/.bashrc`:
 ```
 source /opt/intel/inteloneapi/setvars.sh &> /dev/null
 ```